 9. Applicant Assessment, Background Check, and Reference Check

 Companies frequently assign applicants one or more standardized exams after or during the interview process.
 These tests assess personality characteristics, problem-solving abilities, reasoning, reading comprehension, emotional intelligence, and other factors.

-Your first job ad should state that all applicants will be subjected to a background check.
+Your first job ad should state that all applicants undergo a background check.
 Background checks look into a candidate’s criminal past, confirm work history and qualifications, and perform credit checks.
 Some businesses also look at social media profiles (Twitter, Facebook, etc.) to ensure that new workers would represent the company professionally.
-Depending on the employment, drug testing may also be required.

 Reference checks should confirm any relevant information given by the candidate concerning past employment, such as experience, job performance, workplace behavior, responsibilities, and so on.
 “Would you rehire this person?” is a common question to ask references.

 The hiring crew selects their best candidate after performing background and reference checks.
 If the top pick refuses the offer or discussions fail to generate a signed offer letter, the hiring team should identify a backup candidate.

 If no prospects match the recruiting requirements, the hiring team must decide whether or not to restart the hiring process.
 The recruiting team must consider changing the hiring process to produce more attractive prospects.

 The company should make an initial offer after finding the top applicant.
 The benefits, salary, paid time off, potential severance compensation, start date, working policy remotely, included business equipment, and other terms and circumstances of employment should all be stated in the offer letter.

 Negotiations are almost certainly on the way.
 As a result, the hiring team should internally establish which aspects of the offer letter are negotiable and which are not.
 Salary, working remotely, and flexible work schedule are common negotiable parameters.